net-lisias-kspu/ContractConfigurator/Parameters.md

         // Default = Perform <situation> on <targetBody>.
         //title =
     }

+#### VesselMass
+The VesselMass parameter requires a player's vessel to be within the specified mass range.

+    PARAMETER
+    {
+        name = VesselMass1
+        type = VesselMass

+    PARAMETER
+    {
+        name = VesselMass
+        type = VesselMass

+        // (Optional) Minimum and maximum mass.
+Defaults are 0.0
+        // and float.MaxValue for (min/max) respectively.
+        minMass = 1.0
+        maxMass = 10.0

+        // Text for the contract parameter.
+        // Default = Vessel mass: <mass>
+        //title =
+    }

 ### Kerbal Parameters
 These are parameters that operate on Kerbals.